susanpallmann/witches-and-wagers/README.md

   * Add monster and player names to the scene

 ## To Do
+- [ ] Comment your old code, you lunatic
 - [ ] Create final card deck array
 - [ ] Finish creating database read/display functions
    - [ ] Populate monster & player names and scores